gvoze32/botpxlver/README.md

 The script will then proceed to register users with randomly generated email addresses and refer them using the provided referral code.

 ## Additional Notes
-- Adjust the delay between requests (`setTimeout`) according to your needs and service limitations to avoid rate-limiting or bans
+- Adjust the delay between requests (`setTimeout`) according to your needs and service limitations to avoid rate-limiting or bans.
+- Adjust the looping for domain fetcher on line 58 according to your needs (`default: 50`), the bigger the better, the more domains you will get.